-It has been our tradition to host an opening season, open house Barn Party on the Sunday after Thanksgiving----this year, being on November 27th, 2011 11 a.m. to 2 p.m.
-We provide the hot chocolate, baked ham and breads for sandwiches, and our tree tag customers contribute the choice hors'oeuves and desserts to fill a banquet table for all to enjoy.
+It has been our tradition to host an opening season, open house Barn Party on the Sunday after Thanksgiving from 11 a.m. to 2 p.m.
+We provide the hot chocolate, baked ham and breads for sandwiches, and our tree tag customers contribute the choice hors d'oeuvres and desserts to fill a banquet table for all to enjoy.

 The work of selecting a Christmas tree builds healthy appetites, but it's not a requirement to contribute to chow down.
 Newcomers are always welcome.